mnlipp/osgi-getting-started/Repositories.md

 (almost) everybody makes Java Open Source Software artifacts available on Maven Central (or [jCenter](https://bintray.com/bintray/jcenter)) and downloads required libraries from there using their Maven coordinates.
-As mentioned before, the problem from an OSGi's point of view is that Maven repositories do not provide the requirements and capabilities based search facility[^osgi-support].
+As mentioned before, the deficiency from an OSGi's point of view is that Maven repositories do not provide the requirements and capabilities based search facility[^osgi-support].